bitwarden/contributing-docs/docs/contributing/database-migrations/mssql.md

     Do note that when adding or renaming SQL files you might need to manually update the references in the `.sqlproj` file.

-To make a database change, start by modify the `.sql` files in `src/Sql/dbo`.
-These changes will also needs to be applied in a migration script.
-Migration scrips lives in `util/Migrator/DbScripts`.
+To make a database change, start by modifying the `.sql` files in `src/Sql/dbo`.
+These changes will also need to be applied in a migration script.
+Migration scripts are located in `util/Migrator/DbScripts`.

 You can either generate the migration scripts automatically using the _Schema Comparison_ functionality or by manually writing them.
-Do note that the automatic method will only take you so far and it will need improved to adhere to the code styles.
+Do note that the automatic method will only take you so far and it will need to be manually edited to adhere to the code styles.

 ## Modifying the database

-Since we follow [Evolutionary Database Design _(EDD)_](./edd.md) any migration that modifies existing columns most likely needs to be split into at least two parts.
-A backwards compatible transition phase, and a non-backwards compatible.
+Since we follow [Evolutionary Database Design _(EDD)_](./edd.md), any migration that modifies existing columns most likely needs to be split into at least two parts: a backwards compatible transition phase, and a non-backwards compatible phase.

 ### Best Practices